Bombay Bicycle Club: Flaws (2010–2011)

-A Different Kind of Fix (2011–12)
+A Different Kind of Fix (2011–2012)

-In September 2010 the band began working on their third studio album, returning to electric guitars following acoustic recordings for Flaws.
+In September 2010, the band began working on their third studio album, returning to electric guitars following acoustic recordings for Flaws.
 On 7 June 2011, Zane Lowe revealed on BBC Radio 1 that their new album would be called A Different Kind of Fix.
 He also said that he would be playing a new song from the album, entitled "Shuffle", on 22 June before its release as a single the following day.
-The single reached #69 in the charts.
+The single reached No. 69 in the charts.
 The album was released on 29 August 2011 and included 12 tracks.
 "Beg" rounded off the album as its final release on 9 July 2012.
 The track failed to make the original physical version of the album but was available as a bonus track on the digital version.
 Lucy Rose sang on A Different Kind of Fix, but the band recruited Amber Wilson instead for their 2012 tour due to Lucy's solo project.
 Louis Bhose, a keyboardist also joined the group.

 Bombay Bicycle Club won the Best New Band award at the 2010 NME Awards on 24 February.
 In June 2010, their song "How Can You Swallow So Much Sleep" was included as a bonus track on The Twilight Saga: Eclipse soundtrack.

-In 2011, a portrait of lead singer Jack Steadman painted by British artist Joe Simpson was exhibited around the UK, including a solo exhibition at The Royal Albert Hall.
+In 2011, a portrait of lead singer Steadman painted by British artist Joe Simpson was exhibited around the UK, including a solo exhibition at The Royal Albert Hall.

 A Different Kind of Fix was released in the UK on 26 August 2011 and in the US on 17 January 2012.

-Bombay Bicycle Club were among the bands chosen to perform at the BT London Live concert in Hyde Park, which marked the end of the 2012 London Summer Olympics.
+Bombay Bicycle Club was among the bands chosen to perform at the BT London Live concert in Hyde Park, which marked the end of the 2012 London Summer Olympics.